logo chic morocco

 • Al Hoceima: 460 km

-As it is the capital city, its communications network is wide and varied.
-Of course, it has an international airport (Rabat-Salé) close to the city (7 km) which, although it does not have as much traffic and as many air routes as Marrakech or Casablanca, it is an option to consider for many travelers.
-The most important airlines in the country operate here, such as Royal Air Maroc and Air Arabia Maroc, as well as other major international airlines (Air France) and some low cost airlines, such as Ryanair.
-Therefore, it has connections with cities such as Paris, Brussels, Barcelona, Rome, London, Seville and Madrid.
+Being the capital, it has an extensive and varied communication network.
+Of course, it has an international airport (Rabat-Salé) close to the city (7 km) that, while not having as much traffic and as many air routes as Marrakech or Casablanca, is still a considerable option for many travelers.
+Here operate the country’s most important companies, such as Royal Air Maroc and Air Arabia Maroc, as well as other major international airlines (Air France) and some low-cost ones, like Ryanair.
+Therefore, it has connections with cities like Paris, Brussels, Barcelona, Rome, London, Seville, or Madrid.

-It is also well integrated into the country’s railroad network, not only in terms of conventional trains but also high-speed trains (Al Bouraq), which connects Casablanca with Tangier, passing through Rabat and Kenitra.
-Therefore, this is an interesting option for those who want to move between these cities in a comfortable and fast way.
-And for internal mobility, there is also a modern tramway line that connects the two cities of the metropolitan area: Rabat and Salé.
+Moreover, it is well integrated into the country’s railway network, not only with conventional trains but also with high-speed trains (Al Bouraq), connecting Casablanca with Tangier, passing through Rabat and Kenitra.
+This is an interesting option for those wanting to move between these cities in a comfortable and fast way.
+And for internal mobility, there is also a modern tram line, connecting the two cities of the metropolitan area: Rabat and Salé.

-In addition, as is logical, it is an important node in the network of bus lines: although the variety of destinations is greater this way, it is a slower and less comfortable service, although some buses reach high quality standards.
-In any case, the most suitable option for a private trip is the vehicle, since some of the most important highways of the country reach here: the A1, which comes from the southern Atlantic coast (Casablanca, El Jadida, etc.), the A5, which comes from the northern Atlantic coast (Kenitra, Tangier) and the A2, which comes from the center and east of the country (Meknes, Fez, Oujda).
+Furthermore, as expected, it is a significant node in the bus line network: although there is a wider variety of destinations this way, it is a slower and less comfortable service, though some buses reach high standards of quality.
+In any case, the most suitable option for a private trip is a vehicle, since some of the country’s most important highways reach here: the A1, coming from the south Atlantic coast (Casablanca, El Jadida, etc.), the A5, coming from the north Atlantic coast (Kenitra, Tangier) and the A2, coming from the center and east of the country (Meknes, Fez, Oujda).

-On the other hand, despite being bathed by the Atlantic Ocean, it does not have a large passenger port, as is the case with other Moroccan maritime cities.
-Although in the twentieth century military ships could dock here, what exists today is a small and exclusive marina for private and sport boats on the Bu Regreg River, which it shares with neighboring Salé, as it is in fact on its river bank.
+However, despite being bathed by the Atlantic Ocean, it does not have a large passenger port, as is the case with other Moroccan maritime cities.
+Although in the 20th century military ships could dock here, what exists today is a small and exclusive marina for private and sports boats on the Bu Regreg River, which it shares with neighboring Salé, as it is actually on its riverbank.

 Rabat: history and context

-As archaeological evidence in the Chellah area shows, the origins of Rabat are very ancient and date back to several centuries before Christ: there was the presence of a Mauritanian kingdom with which the Phoenicians and Carthaginians had a relationship, thanks to the possibilities of the Bu Regreg river.
-In addition, the settlement called
+As archaeological evidence in the area of Chellah shows, the origins of Rabat are very ancient and date back several centuries before Christ: here there was the presence of a Mauritanian kingdom with which the Phoenicians and the Carthaginians had relations, thanks to the possibilities of the Bu Regreg River.
+Additionally, the settlement called Sala in Roman times came to be a municipality with the rank of a colony.

-This settlement experienced a great impulse in times of the Almohads in the 12th century, whose empire reached the other side of the Strait of Gibraltar.
-In fact, since the middle of that century, important works and extensions were carried out by Abd el-Mumen and Yacub al-Mansur, who was considering the idea of turning it into his capital.
+This settlement experienced a great boost during the Almohad period in the 12th century, whose empire reached the other side of the Strait of Gibraltar.
+In fact, from the mid-century, significant works and extensions were carried out by Abd el-Mumen and Yacub al-Mansur, who contemplated the idea of making it his capital.

-The transformation of the convent into an alcazaba (kasbah, origin of the current Kasbah of the Udayas), the city walls and the project of the great mosque, of which only the Hassan Tower remains, are part of this period.
-But at the death of this sovereign, the city fell into decline and in the time of the Marinids, Rabat was little more than a modest walled village.
+At that time, the transformation of the convent into an Alcazaba (kasbah, the origin of the current Kasbah of the Udayas), the city walls, and the project of a great mosque were framed, of which only the Hassan Tower is preserved.
+But after the death of that sovereign, the city fell into decline, and in the times of the Merinids, Rabat was little more than a modest walled village.

-More than four centuries had to pass before Rabat experienced a new impulse: the one given by the Moors expelled from Spain during the reign of Philip III (1609).
-One of the most successful activities for its inhabitants was piracy, having as its center of operations the Kasbah of the Udayas and sowing terror among ships from all over Europe for nearly two centuries.
-Initially, they operated autonomously and later, with the approval of the new Alawite dynasty.
+It took more than four centuries for Rabat to experience a new impulse: that given by the Moriscos expelled from Spain during the reign of Philip III (1609).
+One of the activities that brought the most success to its inhabitants was piracy, with the Kasbah of the Udayas as the center of operations, sowing terror among the ships of all Europe for about two centuries.
+At first, they operated autonomously and later, with the endorsement of the new Alaouite dynasty.

-However, the second half of the 18th century marked a new period of decline, not only because of internal disputes and setbacks from the outside (especially from the French), but also because of the great earthquake of 1755 and its subsequent tsunami, which changed the configuration of the Bu Regreg estuary and rendered the local port unusable.
+However, the second half of the 18th century marks a new period of decline, not only due to internal disputes and setbacks from abroad (mainly by the French), but also due to the great earthquake of 1755 and its subsequent tsunami, which modified the configuration of the Bu Regreg estuary and rendered the local port unusable.

-Sultan Sidi Mohammed tried to restore some splendor to the city by building a royal residence and, although he did not have the expected success with his enterprise, this construction ended up being the first nucleus of the current Royal Palace and an important factor for the establishment here of the capital of the French Protectorate in 1912: it was used as a residence by the Alawite Sultan Moulay Yussef, as well as his son Mohammed V, one of the architects of the country’s independence in 1956.
+Sultan Sidi Mohammed tried to restore some splendor to the city by building a royal residence, and although he did not achieve the success he hoped for with his venture, that construction ended up being the first nucleus of the current Royal Palace and a significant factor for establishing the capital of the French Protectorate in Rabat in 1912: it was used as a residence by the Alaouite sultan Moulay Youssef, as well as his son Mohammed V, one of the architects of the country’s independence in 1956.

-The new administrative city of Rabat developed around it and today it is the official residence of the King of Morocco.
+Around it, the new administrative city of Rabat was developed and today it is the official residence of the King of Morocco.

 Why travel to Rabat

-To include Rabat as a stage of your trip in Morocco is a decision full of reasons.
-Here are a few that will convince you and make this city one of your favorites in the country:
+Inserting Rabat as a stop in your Morocco trip is a decision full of reasons.
+Here are some that will convince you and make this city one of your favorites in the country:

-• It is the capital and, like any other, it brings together not only the country’s major administrative centers, but also its symbols of power.
-And in its streets, you will discover among its citizens the pride they have in being Moroccan.
+• It’s the capital and, like any other, gathers not only the country’s major administrative centers but also its symbols of power.
+In its streets, you’ll discover among its citizens the pride of being Moroccan.

-• A city with premium services of the highest quality: this is another advantage offered by its role as a capital city.
-The presence of high-level officials and professionals linked to political and economic power facilitates the existence of companies and professionals with experience in the luxury sector.
+• A city with premium, high-quality services: another advantage of its capital status.
+The presence of high-level officials and professionals linked to political and economic power facilitates the existence of experienced companies and professionals in the luxury sector.

-• A city well endowed with historical monuments: although Rabat’s role as capital is relatively recent, it also has many points of interest from an architectural, artistic and historical point of view.
-Not in vain, it was declared a World Heritage Site by Unesco thanks to buildings such as the Hassan Tower or the Kasbah of the Udayas, among others, but also to its 20th century buildings, as a result of being elected capital of the French Protectorate.
+• A city well endowed with historical monuments: although Rabat’s role as a capital is relatively recent, it also boasts numerous points of interest from an architectural, artistic, and historical perspective.
+Not in vain, it was declared a World Heritage Site by UNESCO thanks to constructions like the Hassan Tower or the Kasbah of the Udayas, among others, but also to its 20th-century buildings, following its selection as the capital of the French Protectorate.

-• First class museums and modern collections: Rabat aims to spearhead the country and show how Morocco is fully integrated into the artistic and cultural circuits of the world.
-This is demonstrated by museums such as the Mohammed VI Museum (MMVI), in a spectacular building of recent construction.
-Or the art galleries that have sprung up around the museum, although there is also no lack of exhibition centers dedicated to traditional decorative arts.
+• First-rate museums and modern collections: Rabat aims to be the country’s spearhead, showing how Morocco is fully integrated into the world’s artistic and cultural circuits.
+This is demonstrated by museums like the Mohammed VI (MMVI), in a spectacular newly built building.
+Or the art galleries that have emerged around the museum, although there are also exhibition centers dedicated to traditional decorative arts.

-• The natural and popular charm of the Atlantic: Rabat is bathed by this ocean and the citizens are very aware of it, on beaches as lively as the Plage de Rabat.
-Its Corniche (both maritime and fluvial) is ‘dotted’ with the noise of motorized traffic, but it is an interesting walk for those who pass through it.
-In addition, on the outskirts of the city there are corners of the coastline that retain a certain charm, despite modern urban and industrial development.
+• The natural and popular charm of the Atlantic: Rabat is bathed by this ocean and its citizens are very aware of it, in beaches as lively as the Plage de Rabat.
+Its Corniche (both maritime and riverine) is ‘sprinkled’ with motorized traffic noise, but it’s an interesting walk for those who traverse it.
+Moreover, on the outskirts of the city, there are coastal corners that retain a certain charm, despite modern urban and industrial developments.

-• One of Rabat’s nicknames is ‘City of Gardens’, which gives us a clue to the richness and variety of these refined green spaces, so important in Arab culture.
+• One of Rabat’s nicknames is the ‘City of Gardens’, which gives us clues about the richness and variety of these refined green spaces, so important in Arab culture.

-• It is one of the most lively cities for students, since it has the largest university campus in the country: Mohammed V University.
+• It is one of the most lively cities for students, as it has the largest university campus in the country: Mohammed V University.

-Rabat’s tourist attractions are distributed in two large areas (the historic medina and the neighborhoods beyond the medina), to which must be added the neighboring city of Salé, with areas worth visiting for those who have more time at their disposal.
+The tourist attractions of Rabat are spread across two main areas: the historical medina and the neighborhoods beyond the medina.
+Additionally, the neighboring city of Salé offers spaces worthy of visiting for those who have more time available.

 Historical Medina

-It is the area surrounded by the walls built by the Almohad Yacub Al Mansur at the end of the 12th century, which are still standing on three sides.
-Here you can find the main historical monuments of the city, such as:
+This is the area surrounded by walls built by the Almohad Yacub Al Mansur at the end of the 12th century, which still stand on three of their sides.
+Here, you will find the main historical monuments of the city, such as:

 • Kasbah of the Udayas